 3. CONTRACT GOAL TO BE ACHIEVED BY THE CONTRACTOR.
 The Department has determined the work of this contract has subcontracting opportunities that may be suitable for performance by DBE companies and that, in the absence of unlawful discrimination and in an arena of fair and open competition, DBE companies can be expected to perform _______% of the work.
 This percentage is set as the DBE participation goal for this contract.
 Consequently, in addition to the other award criteria established for this contract, the Department will only award this contract to a bidder who makes a good faith effort to meet this goal of DBE participation in the performance of the work in accordance with the requirements of 49 CFR 26.53 and SBE Memorandum No. 24-02.

 4. IDENTIFICATION OF CERTIFIED DBE.
-Information about certified DBE Contractors can be found in the Illinois UCP Directory.
+Information about certified DBE Contractors can be found in the IL UCP Directory.
 Bidders can obtain additional information and assistance with identifying DBE-certified companies at the Department’s website or by contacting the Department’s Bureau of Small Business Enterprises at (217) 785-4611.

+PLEASE NOTE: As of October 3, 2025, the U.S. Department of Transportation issued an Interim Final Rule requiring all existing DBE and ACDBE certifications to be re-evaluated for social and economic disadvantage without consideration of race or gender.
+As of March 24, 2026, the ILUCP has completed reevaluation of those firms that submitted required information by January 31, 2026.
+DBE and ACDBE Certifications appearing in the IL UCP directory as certified have been recertified under the current federal regulations and may be counted for DBE goal credit.
+DBE and ACDBE firms appearing in this directory as ineligible have not submitted required documentation for reevaluation to date.
+Ineligible firms cannot currently be counted for DBE goal credit, but HAVE NOT BEEN DECERTIFIED and may still submit documentation to be reevaluated.
+All firms decertified under the October 3, 2025 Interim Final Rule reevaluation process have been removed from the Directory.
+Additional information regarding the IFR and the current status of the DBE/ACDBE program can be found at https://idot.illinois.gov/doing-business/certifications/dbe.html.

+PLEASE BE ADVISED THAT A FIRM THAT IS INDICATED AS INELIGIBLE CANNOT BE USED FOR GOAL CREDIT.
+IT IS THE RESPONSIBILITY OF THE PRIME CONTRACTOR TO VERIFY THAT ANY FIRM RELIED UPON FOR DBE GOAL CREDIT IN A UTILIZATION PLAN IS CURRENTLY CERTIFIED AND CAN BE COUNTED FOR GOAL CREDIT AT THE TIME OF BID.

 5. BIDDING PROCEDURES.
 Compliance with this Special Provision and SBE Policy Memorandum 24-02 is a material bidding requirement.
 The following shall be included with the bid.